AllenInstitute/dipde/doc_template/dipde.examples.rst

 This is connected to an Internal population (modeled as a population density pde) via a delta-distributed synaptic weight distribution, with 5 mV strength.
 The in-degree (nsyn) of this Connection is set to 1 for this example; in general, this serves as a multiplier of the input firing rate of the source population.
 The internal population has a linearly binned voltage domain from v_min to v_max.
-No negative bins (i.e. v_min < 0) are required here, because no negative synaptic inputs ("weights" in the Connection object) are defined.
+No negative bins (i.e. v_min < 0) are required here, because no negative synaptic inputs ('weights' in the Connection object) are defined.

 .. literalinclude:: ../dipde/examples/singlepop.py
 	:dedent: 4
 	:lines: 24-28, 46

-The mean firing rate of the Internal population resulting from this simulation are plotted below, along with the code used to generate the plot:
+The mean firing rate of the Internal population resulting from this simulation is plotted below, along with the code used to generate the plot:

 .. image:: singlepop.png
 	:width: 45%